uk-gov-mirror/nhsdigital.reasonable-adjustments-api/api_tests/README.md

 breakpoints, debug and follow the code a lot easier etc.

 #### Virtual env instance
-To set this up, open the project inside the IDE.
+To set this up, open the project inside the IDE

 1. In the setting menu, select the Project then Project interpreter sub-menu.